EMPLOYEE ENGAGEMENT AND LEADERSHIP ASSESSMENT

 That's the focus of hybrid leadership, and this test has been designed to give you precise, personalised and actionable indications of what you need to do to develop and master that focus.

+This assessment has been designed precisely to measure those qualities and your ability to answer those needs.
 There are 33 statements in the assessment - for each one simply put how much you agree or disagree with it, the rest will come - enjoy!

 WHAT IF YOU COULD IMPROVE YOUR EMOTIONAL INTELLIGENCE LEVELS?